Fedekh/Fedekh/README.md

   <h1 style="color:#ff5252; font-size: 28px;">Hello there! </h1>
 </p>

-💻 &nbsp; Hey, I'm Federico, a passionate Full-stack developer, primarily focused on backend projects using the .NET + Blazor framework. \
+💻 &nbsp; Hi, I'm Federico, a passionate Full-stack developer, mainly focused on backend projects using the .NET + Blazor framework, but also Laravel. \
 🧠 &nbsp; I'm currently trying to improve my backend side with the use of .NET and BLAZOR in advanced ways.\
 🏋️‍♂️ &nbsp; In my downtime, you can find me at the gym, doing crossfit, or enjoying a bike ride.\
 💬 &nbsp; Feel free to connect with me for any advice, general discussions, or deep dives into the fascinating topics I'm exploring!\